Welcome to my branched front door, barn wood bench and wood mat.

 3. Twine was threaded through each hole, then tied together.

-4. Welcome to my Home was created with Fusion Mineral Paint’s Coal Black (HERE on Amazon Affiliates) and the small Farmhouse and Welcome to my Garden stencils (HERE).
+4. Welcome to my Home was created with Fusion Mineral Paint’s Coal Black (HERE on Amazon Affiliates) and two stencils from Funky Junk’s Old Sign Stencils HERE

 I didn’t sand the boards, so the grit of the wood could better catch dirt on shoes.
 I plan to just hose the mat off when dirty.
 Time will tell if it was a good idea or not, however it sure is fun to look at!